mcalthrop/js-basics/VARIABLES.md

 }
 ```

-Now we can call this function:
+Now we can call this function, in order to find out which data types are passed by value, and which by reference:

 ``` js
 updateVariables(aBoolean, aString, aNumber, anObject, anArray, aFunction);